DijoG/TREETOPS/README.md

 <img align="bottom" src="https://raw.githubusercontent.com/DijoG/storage/main/README/TREETOPS_02.png">

 ## Citation
-f you use TREETOPS in your research, please cite the original paper:
+If you use TREETOPS in your research, please cite the original paper:
 *A new method for individual treetop detection with low-resolution aerial laser scanned data*

 https://doi.org/10.1007/s40808-024-02060-w